Cafeteria Christians

-Cafeteria Christianity is a derogatory term used by some Christians, and others, to accuse other Christian individuals or denominations of selecting which Christian doctrines they will follow, and which they will not.
+Cafeteria Christianity is a derogatory term used by some Christians, and others, to accuse other Christian individuals or denominations of selecting which Christian doctrines they will follow, and which they will not, similar to how one picks and chooses what food to select in a cafeteria.

-Usage

-The term was derived from the term "Cafeteria Catholic" which was found in E. Michael Jones's Fidelity Magazine in 1986.
-The first use of the term "Cafeteria Christianity" in print was in the magazine, The Month, in 1992.
-Another early use of the term was by Richard Holloway in an interview in Third Way in September 2001.

 Interpretation

 The related term "cafeteria Catholicism" is a pejorative term applied to Catholics who dissent from Roman Catholic moral teaching on issues such as abortion, birth control, premarital sex, masturbation or homosexuality.
 The term is less frequently applied to those who dissent from other Catholic moral teaching on issues such as social justice, capital punishment, or just war.

 However, not all people take Cafeteria Christianity to be derogatory.
 There is quite a bit of self-identification of people as "Cafeteria Christians."
 Politician James Carville, a Democrat, has been described as "the ultimate cafeteria Catholic."
 Carville said, "Everybody in some way or another takes what they want.
 The real thing is how we treat each other."
 Author Mary Karr, a convert from agnosticism, was also reported to have been a dissenter of some Catholic teaching.
 Having been a feminist since she was 12, Karr is pro-choice on abortion and she supports the ordination of women to the priesthood.
 British actress Patsy Kensit said in an interview with The Guardian that she is an à la carte Catholic, though appreciative of "all the pomp and ceremony" of the church.